AdobeDocs/experience-manager-65.en/help/sites-administering/asynchronous-jobs.md

 ---
-title: Asynchronous Operations
+title: Asynchronous Jobs
 description: Adobe Experience Manager optimizes performance by asynchronously completing some resource-intensive tasks.
 ---

 # Asynchronous Operations {#asynchronous-operations}

 To reduce negative impact on performance, Adobe Experience Manger processes certain long-running and resource-intensive operations asynchronously.
+Asynchronous processing involves enqueuing multiple jobs and running them in a serial manner subject to the availability of system resources.

 These operations include: